-You may have heard of the hot linguistic fad that’s creeping into U.S. speech and undermining your job chances.
-Or maybe you know it as the debilitating speaking disorder afflicting North American women or the verbal tic of doom.
-It’s called vocal fry, and it’s the latest “uptalk” or “valleyspeak,” AKA the “ditzy girl” speaking style that people love to hate.
+You may have heard of the linguistic fad that has crept into U.S. speech and is undermining your job chances.
+Or maybe you know it as the “debilitating speaking disorder afflicting North American women” or the “verbal tic of doom.”
+It’s called vocal fry, and it’s the latest “uptalk” or “valleyspeak,” a.k.a. the “ditzy girl” speaking style that people love to hate.

-Unlike uptalk, which is a rising intonation pattern, or valleyspeak, which covers a general grab bag of linguistic features, including vocabulary, vocal fry describes a specific sound quality caused by the movement of the vocal folds.
+Unlike uptalk, which is a rising intonation pattern, or valleyspeak, which covers a general grab bag of linguistic features (including vocabulary), vocal fry describes a specific sound quality caused by the movement of the vocal folds.
 In regular speaking mode, the vocal folds rapidly vibrate between a more open and more closed position as the air passes through.
 In vocal fry, the vocal folds are shortened and slack so they close together completely and pop back open, with a little jitter, as the air comes through.
 That popping, jittery effect gives it a characteristic sizzling or frying sound.
-(I haven’t been able to establish that that’s how fry got its name, but that’s the story you hear most often.)
+(It’s unclear if that’s how fry actually got its name, but that’s the story you hear most often.)

 Vocal fry, which has also been called creaky voice, laryngealization, glottal fry, glottal scrape, click, pulse register, and Strohbass (straw bass), has been discussed in musical and clinical literature since at least the middle of the 20th century.
 It is a technique (not necessarily encouraged) that lets a singer go to a lower pitch than they would otherwise be capable of.
 It shows up with some medical conditions affecting the voice box.
 It is also an important feature in some languages, like Zapotec Mayan, where fry can mark the distinction between two different vowels.
 These days, however, you mostly hear about it as a social phenomenon, as described (and decried) as “the way a Kardashian speaks” in this video by Faith Salie.